 If you don’t get out of bed this morning and pursue your goals, you will never find success and you will never be happy.

 I found myself thinking: “Yeah, but I’ve done that.
-I’ve been 100% committed to my goals every day of life.
+I’ve been 100% committed to my goals every day of my life.
 I’ve gotten out of bed, I’ve pushed myself, I’ve faced my fears, and I have achieved my ideas of success.
 I’m a full-time writer who has won awards, sold hundreds of thousands of books, and been published in five languages.
 So… why am I not happy?

 It was the beginning of a year of soul-searching.
 Most of what I found was so frightening I had a hard time looking at it, much less admitting it.
 The fundamental core of it all was that my pursuit of success was this close to killing my love for the very thing that had started it all in the beginning: my art.